rpianezza/GenomeDelta/README.md

   artifacts and chimeric sequences, but could find more fragmented regions (es. re-invading TEs). **Default = 100**.
 - `--min_bitscore` -\> to find repetitive clusters, GD is using BLAST.
-  The output is filtered based on the **bitscore** value, with default set to 1000 to only consider high quality alignments.
+  The output is filtered based on the **bitscore** value, with **default set to 1000** to only consider high quality alignments.
 If you want to find small sequences, you may want to decrease this parameter.
-- `--refine` -\> if the option “refine” is activated, GD will run as normal but in the end will try to merge clusters which insertions are close to each other.
-To activate the “refine” option, simply type “–refine” at the end of a normal GD call.
-- `--refine_d` -\> only if the “refine” option is activated, you can specify the maximum distance at which GD will try to match insertions in two clusters. **Default = 2500**.

 ## Output files